Governmental Affairs Committee

 Purpose: The purpose of the Marketing & Beautification committee is to promote South County businesses.

 What to Expect: The committee selects a SCCC Business of the Month to be recognized.
-This business is promoted in the newsletter, through social media channels and honored at the monthly Chamber luncheon.
+This business is promoted in the newsletter, through social media channels, on Dimes Media radio stations, and honored at the monthly Chamber luncheon.
 At year's end these businesses are therefore nominated to be selected for South County Business of the Year.
-The committee is also involved with promoting local businesses through the Holiday Business Showcase Decorating Contest, the Stone Soup Special Contest, and Shop Small Business Saturday.
+The committee is also involved with promoting local businesses through i.e. Holiday Business Showcase Decorating Contest, the Stone Soup Special Contest, Shop Small Business Saturday, and Elegant Christmas in the Village.

 Commitment Level: Consider Business of the Month submissions from the public and/or nominate a business as a committee member.
 You may be asked to help with business contests, Small Business Saturday, and community clean-up days.

 This committee meets on the second Thursday of the month at 8 am - 8:45 am, at the Chamber office, followed by off-site ribbon cuttings.
-The 2019 Chairperson is Jeff Chambers and Vice Chairperson Linda Vleit.
+The 2020 Chairperson is Linda Vleit and Vice Chairperson Kai Lynch.

 Purpose: The Ambassador Committee aids in the development of effective acquisition and retention programs designed to educate local businesses about the programs and services available through the South County Chambers of Commerce.